-The inspection team identified areas of practice that require improvement, including one major and three minor shortfalls.
-Advice was also given in relation to the HTA's standards.
+The inspection team identified some areas that require improvement, including three minor shortfalls.
+Advice has been provided in relation to the HTA's standards.

-The HTA requires the Designated Individual to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
+The HTA requires the DI to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.